Golovchik/wdio-mocha-cucumber-simple-framework_wc20/README.md

 13. the line "lint": "eslint ./ --fix" , was added in file ./package.json , in object "scripts".
 14. we can use "npm run lint", for fix our problem with formatting code.
 15. created file ".eslintignore"

+### gherkin-lint

+1. npm install gherkin-lint
+2. created file ".gherkin-lintrc.json" and filled out his rules.
+3. the line "gherkin-lint": "gherkin-lint -c .gherkin-lintrc ./tests/features/" , was added in file ./package.json , in object "scripts".
+4. we can use "npm run gherkin-lint", for to see our problem with formatting code with gherkin syntax.